-Students wishing to declare MIS as their major must also choose a minor in another functional area of business. ★12 in one functional area are requited with at least ★9 at the 400-level.
+Students wishing to declare MIS as their major must also choose a minor in another functional area of business. \star 12 in one functional area are requited with at least \star 9 at the 400-level.
+Students may also choose to do a minor in Computing Science in lieu of a minor in another area of Business.
+See §54.2.14.IV(3) above.

-Major in Management and Organization 54.2.15
+54.2.15 Major in Management and Organization